thegrandpoobah/grabbag.js/README.md

-# grabbag.js - A Grabbag of UI patterns and functionality
+# grabbag.js - An assortment of UI patterns and functionality

 ## Description